harry-nguyen-le/translation-eval/README.md

 # translation-eval

 ICU-aware translation QA utilities.
+The ultimate goal is for these checks to be integrated into `svc-translation`

-This package contains focused validation checks for translated UI strings:
+This package contains deterministic validation checks for translated UI strings:

 - [Mixed script detection](src/mixed-script-detection/README.md) detects unexpected Unicode scripts in user-visible ICU text.
 - [ICU syntax preservation](src/icu-syntax-preservation/README.md) checks that translated ICU messages preserve source syntax and selector contracts.